eangius/Transit/README.md

 Using historical data from the City Of Winnipeg, this repository performs exploratory analysis to identify inefficiencies in the city's transit system with regards to scheduled times.
-We leverage these findings to then design a real-time bus tardiness prediction system for individual bus stops.
+We leverage these findings to then design a real-time bus tardiness prediction system prototype for individual bus stops.

 ## Getting Started
 ```sh